TerryV8/click-count/docs/continuous_integration.md

 _ In the section "Source Code Management" >> Git >> Repository URL: https://github.com/TerryV8/cicd-pipeline-train-schedule-jenkins
 _ In the section  "Build triggers", select "Github hook trigger for GITScm polling"

+## What if you need to run Jenkins under a different user in Linux

+To change the jenkins user, open the /etc/sysconfig/jenkins (in debian this file is created in /etc/default) and change the JENKINS_USER to whatever you want.
+Make sure that user exists in the system (you can check the user in the /etc/passwd file ).
+$JENKINS_USER="manula"
+Then change the ownership of the Jenkins home, Jenkins webroot and logs. chown -R manula:manula /var/lib/jenkins chown -R manula:manula /var/cache/jenkins chown -R manula:manula /var/log/jenkins
+Then restarted the Jenkins jenkins and check the user has changed using a ps command /etc/init.d/jenkins restart ps -ef | grep jenkins